Skip to content

 )

-Here schema defines the graph and the mapping the sources to vertices and edges (refer to Schema for details on schema and its components).
+Here schema defines the graph and the mapping of sources to vertices and edges.
+See Creating a Schema for how to define vertex_config, edge_config, and resources; see Concepts — Schema for a high-level overview.

 The Patterns class maps resource names (from Schema) to their physical data sources: - FilePattern: For file-based resources with regex for matching filenames and sub_path for the directory to search - TablePattern: For PostgreSQL table resources with connection configuration

-The ingest() method takes: - output_config: Target graph database configuration (where to write the graph) - patterns: Source data patterns (where to read data from - files or database tables)
+The ingest() method takes: - target_db_config: Target graph database configuration (where to write the graph) - patterns: Source data patterns (where to read data from - files or database tables)

 You can ingest data directly from PostgreSQL tables.
 First, infer the schema from your PostgreSQL database: